adokter/bioRad/README.md

 Why? bioRad makes use of a [C implementation of the vol2bird](https://github.com/adokter/vol2bird) algorithm through [Docker](https://www.docker.com/) to do the above.
 All other bioRad functions will work without a Docker installation. <details> <summary><strong>Installing Docker</strong></summary>

 1. Go to [Docker Desktop](https://www.docker.com/products/docker-desktop).
 2. Download Docker for Windows or Mac (free login required) and follow the installation instructions.
-Note that Docker for Windows requires Microsoft Windows 10 Professional or Enterprise 64-bit.
-Installing Docker Toolbox for previous versions will *not* work.
+Note that Docker for Windows requires Microsoft Windows 10 Professional or Enterprise 64-bit: installing Docker *Toolbox* for previous Windows versions will not work.
 3. Open the Docker application.
-The Docker (whale) icon will appear in your menu bar and indicate if it is running correctly.
+The Docker (whale) icon will appear in your menu or task bar and indicate if it is running correctly.
+4. Docker will need access to the directories where you will be processing radar files.
+To verify and/or add directories:
+    -   On Windows: right click the Docker (whale) icon &gt; `Settings` &gt; `Shared drives`
+    -   On Mac: click the Docker (whale) icon &gt; `Preferences` &gt; `File sharing`
-4. In R do `check_docker()`.
+5. In R do `check_docker()`.
-5. You can now use the bioRad functionality that requires Docker. </details>
+6. You can now use the bioRad functionality that requires Docker. </details>

 <details> <summary><strong>Known issues with Docker</strong></summary>